Medical Dictionary

 Yeast infections (candidiasis) happen when too much candida grows in the vagina.
 Candida is the scientific name for yeast.
 It is a fungus that lives almost everywhere, including in your body.
 You may have too much growing in the vagina because of:

 Trichomoniasis can also cause vaginitis.
-Trichomoniasis is a common sexually transmitted disease.
+Trichomoniasis is a common sexually transmitted infection (STI).
 It is caused by a parasite.

 You can also have vaginitis if you are allergic or sensitive to certain products that you use.
 Examples include vaginal sprays, douches, spermicides, soaps, detergents, or fabric softeners.
 They can cause burning, itching, and discharge.